Banfield (TV program)

 Banfield is a nightly American television news program on NewsNation, which premiered on March 1, 2021.
 The hourlong program hosted by Ashleigh Banfield is inspired by Larry King Live.
 The program airs weekdays at 10 p.m.
-ET and re-airs at 2 a.m.
+ET and re-airs at 1 a.m. and 4 a.m.
 ET with rebroadcasts on the weekend.

 Format

 Banfield stated that Banfield would generally focus on one guest for an hour and focus on having a "conversation" without interrogatory questions.
 The original first guest was to be Larry King until he died.
 At interviews prior to launch, Banfield said that she would attempt to seek out "thought leaders" from all over the political spectrum and promised "fact-based, unbiased journalism" that would prioritize the "health of the viewer."
 The first week of guests included Aaron Sorkin, Bryan Cranston, Robin Wright, and Keith Olbermann.
 However, other shows may have multiple guests depending on items in the news.
 The program is broadcast from a studio in Connecticut.